Zwigato: Critical reception

+Zwigato received positive reviews from critics.

-Anna MM Vetticad in Firstpost wrote "Zwigato is a film of unassuming depth and unobtrusive commentary.
+Anna M. M. Vetticad in Firstpost wrote "Zwigato is a film of unassuming depth and unobtrusive commentary.
 Why on earth didn’t someone make this before?"
 Saibal Chatterjee of NDTV wrote "Unpretentious but unfailingly pertinent.
 Zwigato hits home with equal measures of power and pathos."
 SR Praveen from The Hindu wrote, "Deftly weaved.
 A poignant story of the new working class."